Police declare members of “Malaysian Boys’’ gang wanted in Enugu

 The police on acting on intelligence report, raided the said dreaded forest (Malaysian Forest) and arrested some of the suspected hoodlums.

-The post Police declare members of “Malaysian Boys’’ gang wanted in Enugu appeared first on The Nation Nigeria.
+The post Police declare members of “Malaysian Boys’’ gang wanted in Enugu appeared first on Vanguard News.

 Do you have something awesome to share with the world?
 Click here to share